 Evolution of the Arcifera group

 The divergence time estimation analyses all recover an origin of Arcifera ca. 26 Ma in the Oligocene.
 We did not perform a biogeographic estimation of ancestral ranges in the group because several species are very widespread and initial attempts resulted in unresolved patterns.
-The fact that species boundaries within Carabus (Hygrocarabus) are unstable also prevented a proper reconstruction.
+The fact that species boundaries within C. (Hygrocarabus) are unstable also prevented a proper reconstruction.
 However, it is possible to discuss several phylogenetic splits in the framework of our results.
-The stem branch connecting Carabus (Hygrocarabus) to the rest of Arcifera is long, potentially representing periods of extinction in this lineage.
+The stem branch connecting C. (Hygrocarabus) to the rest of Arcifera is long, potentially representing periods of extinction in this lineage.
 Currently the two recognized species in the subgenus occur in temperate forests where adults live and hunt near and in good quality streams.
-The reconfiguration of such habitats in the past 25 million years due to climatic oscillations (Westerhold et al. 2020) may have extirpated populations and pushed others in their current ranges.
+The reconfiguration of such habitats in the past 25 million years due to climatic oscillations (Westerhold et al. 2020) may have extirpated populations and pushed others into their current ranges.
 Considering the specificity of these two lineages to their habitat, and predictions of global warming and their impact on such ecosystems (Capon et al. 2021; Bonacina et al. 2023), it is likely that they may be increasingly threatened in the future.

-With respect to biogeography, one of the most interesting lineages in Arcifera is the clade composed of Carabus (Chaetocarabus) and Carabus (Heterocarabus).
-Because Carabus (Heterocarabus) marietti is restricted to eastern Bulgaria and western Turkey, and Carabus (Chaetocarabus) distributed in Greece (C. arcadicus is endemic to Greece), it is likely that the ancestors of this clade originated in the geologically highly complex Aegean area.
-The split between the two subgenera ca. 17 Ma predates the timing of the opening of the Aegean sea in the Tortonian ca. 8 Ma (i.e., opening of the Mid-Aegean Trench or Aegean barrier; van Hinsbergen & Schmid 2012), rejecting the hypothesis of geographic vicariance in the south as suggested in other lineages (Poulakakis et al. 2015).
-Interestingly, both subgenera have very marginally overlapping distributions in the Thrace basin with Carabus (Heterocarabus) currently distributed on the southern Black Sea coast where Carabus intricatus is also represented by the subspecies C. intricatus starensis (Gueorguiev & Gueorguiev 1995).
+With respect to biogeography, one of the most interesting lineages in Arcifera is the clade composed of C. (Chaetocarabus) and C. (Heterocarabus).
+Because C. (Heterocarabus) marietti is restricted to eastern Bulgaria and western Turkey, and C. (Chaetocarabus) distributed in Greece (C. arcadicus is endemic to Greece), it is likely that the ancestors of this clade originated in the geologically highly complex Aegean area.
+The split between the two subgenera ca. 17 Ma predates the timing of the opening of the Aegean Sea in the Tortonian ca. 8 Ma (i.e., opening of the Mid-Aegean Trench or Aegean barrier; van Hinsbergen & Schmid 2012), rejecting the hypothesis of geographic vicariance in the south as suggested in other lineages (Poulakakis et al. 2015).
+Interestingly, both subgenera have very marginally overlapping distributions in the Thrace basin with C. (Heterocarabus) currently distributed on the southern Black Sea coast where Carabus intricatus is also represented by the subspecies C. intricatus starensis (Gueorguiev & Gueorguiev 1995).
 At the time of divergence in the early Miocene (i.e., Burdigalian), the Thrace basin formed a connection between the eastern Balkan peninsula and Anatolia (Rögl 1997, 1999; Sachsenhofer et al. 2017; Erbil et al. 2021).
 It is possible that ancestral populations dispersed in the Balkan Peninsula and/or in Anatolia where they evolved independently.
 Under this scenario, the close geographic ranges of these two species would likely represent secondary contact associated with more recent colonization of the Thrace basin.
-A more robust population-level taxon sampling, especially of Carabus (Heterocarabus), might elucidate the fine-scale biogeographic history of this clade in the future.
-Within Carabus (Chaetocarabus), the two currently recognized species are mostly allopatric with only a short overlap in western Greece (e.g. Katara pass).
+A more robust population-level taxon sampling, especially of C. (Heterocarabus), might elucidate the fine-scale biogeographic history of this clade in the future.
+Within C. (Chaetocarabus), the two currently recognized species are mostly allopatric with only a short overlap in western Greece (e.g. Katara pass).
 There is no clear geological barrier that may have fostered vicariant diversification at the time of speciation ca. 7 Ma.
-Further diversification appears to be occurring at the population level with Carabus intricatus lefebvrei endemic of southern Italy and allopatric from the nominal subspecies.
-Similarly, Carabus arcadicus merlini endemic to Peloponnese is morphologically quite divergent from the nominal subspecies and might represent a case of ongoing speciation.
-The wide dispersal of Carabus intricatus across the western Palearctic region is likely recent and may be explained by the generalist habitat preference of this species.
+Further diversification appears to be occurring at the population level with C. intricatus lefebvrei endemic to southern Italy and allopatric from the nominal subspecies.
+Similarly, C. arcadicus merlini endemic to Peloponnese is morphologically quite divergent from the nominal subspecies and might represent a case of ongoing speciation.
+The wide dispersal of C. intricatus across the western Palearctic region is likely recent and may be explained by the generalist habitat preference of this species.
 Additional geographical and taxon sampling will likely yield more robust inferences of evolutionary patterns and processes within this clade in the future.